 Your last year at Rice can often times be the most memorable, but it can also be the most challenging in terms of juggling all of your academic and personal activities, including applications for graduate or professional schools, research, internships, or work.
 During this year, you are managing a lot of demands in your life as well as discovering the opportunities that exist after you transition to the next phase of your life.
 Senior year is a great time to reflect back on your academic career, think about the future, and prepare for your transition to the world of work.
 Here are a few graduation considerations:

 - If you have not yet had an internship or research experience, make it happen now.
-Begin your search by visiting the Center for Career Development or Office of Fellowships and Undergraduate Research.
+Begin your search by visiting the Center for Career Development or Center for Civic Leadership.

 - Be sure that all of your intended majors and minors have been properly declared.
 If they are not appearing on your unofficial transcript, they are not declared.
 Be sure to submit all declaration forms to the Office of the Registrar in a timely manner.